DennisVinke/Geometry_Wars/README.txt

 "/AP/AP/x64/Release"

-Doxygen documentation and doxyfile can be found in "/Geometry_Wars/"
+Doxygen documentation and doxyfile can be found in the main folder